tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Relationships are hard work, and you have to go out of your way to meet people.
 As you build these relationships, you must constantly assess and reassess them to determine if a partnership is right for you.

 - Another method to choose your business partners is to use personality tests and skill assessments.

 - It is important to recognize your weaknesses and leverage the strengths of others, whether those people are employees, third parties, or partners.

 - The author and his team inherited a project in disarray.
 The property management company they were working with had stripped the office bare.
 The former employees had stolen everything.

-- The two types of capital that are used to fund a deal are debt and equity.
-Debt is placed at the bottom of the pyramid, while equity is placed at the top.

 - The largest debt is usually found at the bottom of the capital structure in the first position, which is secured by the property.
 The first lender would get paid before any other creditor in the capital structure.

 - The first is to contribute all the cash yourself.
 The second is to do a joint venture with other investors.
 The third is to syndicate the deal.